lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verses 3, 8-9.**

-1\.Saints are safe— *"surely, "* (Ps 91:3).
+1\.
+Saints are safe— *"surely, "* (Ps 91:3).

-2\.The evil is bounded— *"only, "* (Ps 91:8).
+2\.
+The evil is bounded— *"only, "* (Ps 91:8).

-3\.The Lord has reasons for preserving his own— *because, "* (Ps 91:9).
+3\.
+The Lord has reasons for preserving his own— *because, "* (Ps 91:9).

 **Verse 4.**

-1\.The compassion of God.
+1\.
+The compassion of God.

-2\.The confidence of saints.
+2\.
+The confidence of saints.

-3\.The panoply of truth.
+3\.
+The panoply of truth.

 **Verses 5-6.**

-1\.The exposure of all men to fear. (a) Continually, day and night. (b) Deservedly: "conscience doth make cowards of us all."
+1\.
+The exposure of all men to fear. (a) Continually, day and night. (b) Deservedly: "conscience doth make cowards of us all."

-2\.The exemption of some men from fear. (a) Because of their trust. (b) Because of the divine protection.
+2\.
+The exemption of some men from fear. (a) Because of their trust. (b) Because of the divine protection.

 **Verse 7.** How an evil may be near but not nigh.